mrossini-ethz/camera-calibration-pvr/README.md

 ![Dragon Demo](https://raw.githubusercontent.com/wiki/mrossini-ethz/camera-calibration-pvr/images/dragon-demo.png)

-Application example of this add-on.
+Application example for this add-on.
 The focal length, position and rotation of the camera used to take this photograph is determined from a rectangle (grid paper).
 The dragon (Credit: [Stanford University](https://graphics.stanford.edu/data/3Dscanrep/)) and the array of cubes are rendered on top of the image using the calculated perspective.